 What is the next step?

 Interested in learning more about home elevators but don’t know where to begin?
-The first step is locating an elevator dealer that will be able to provide more information on home elevators and help match you with the elevator to best fit your home and needs.
+The first step is locating an elevator dealer who will be able to provide more information on home elevators and help match you with the elevator to best fit your home and needs.
 Choosing the right elevator dealer is an important part of the home elevator buying process.
-We've included some key aspects to look for in a dealer as well as some frequently asked questions in our home elevator buying guide continued below.
+We’ve included some key aspects to look for in a dealer as well as some frequently asked questions in our home elevator buying guide continued below.

 Key aspects to look for in an elevator dealer: